Kelvin Seabrooks: Later life

 Seabrooks retired from boxing in 1995 and was inducted into the Carolinas Boxing Hall of Fame in 2003.
-He now works as a security guard at Charlotte-Mecklenburg Schools and trains boxers.
+He later worked as a security guard at Charlotte-Mecklenburg Schools, before his retirement from the CMS in 2025, and trains boxers.
 He also gives motivational speeches to students.
 Seabrooks is also in the process of establishing a nonprofit organization called Kelvin Seabrooks Sports & Education Center, Inc., to provide mentorship, tutoring and recreational programs to help kids succeed.
 The center's mission will be to provide a safe haven in the community for youth to enhance their abilities and skills, leading them on the right track toward the future, said Seabrooks.
 Seabrooks lives with his wife in east Charlotte.